wunan3/Manifold-reconstruction-via-Gaussian-processes/README.md

 1 Mfit1.m

-The denoising part of the algorithm.
-Those are the codes of Step 1 to Step 4 of the algorithm.
+The denoising part of the algorithm corresponding to Algorithm 1 in the paper.

 2 Mfit2.m

-The interpolation part of the algorithm.
-Those are codes of Step 6 of the algorithm.
-It uses the results of final iteration of Mfit1.m as the inputs.
+The interpolation part of the algorithmc orresponding to Algorithm 2 in the paper.

 3 Cassini oval.mat